woodsrong/grunt-micro-tpl-compiler/README.md

 wrapper the compiled template codes, such as 'requirejs', 'nodejs', 'seajs', 'kissy' .etc.

 ## Thanks
-thanks to [grunt-tplcompile](https://github.com/atrl/grunt-tplcompile) project by [atrl](https://github.com/atrl), most of the code of this project copied & modified from it.
+thanks to [grunt-tplcompile](https://github.com/atrl/grunt-tplcompile) project by [atrl](https://github.com/atrl), most of the code of this project are copied & modified from it when project started.

 ## Release History